zainforbjs/cfwheels/guides/displaying-views-to-users/date-media-and-text-helpers.md

 **JavaScript Files**

 Including JavaScript files is just as simple with the [javaScriptIncludeTag()](https://api.cfwheels.org/controller.javascriptincludetag.html) helper.
-This time, files are referenced from the _**javascripts**_ folder.
+This time, files are referenced from the _**public/javascripts**_ folder.

 ```javascript
 #javaScriptIncludeTag("jquery")#